squizzi/dtr-batch-event-delete/README.md

 with a limit of 50 deletions per batch.

 **Note:**
-* `-l` defines the amount of deletions that will occur at once.
+* `-l` defines the **limit** of deletions that will occur at once.
 If not specified the default limit is 1000.
-* `-c` defines the number of events to consider for deletion.
+* `-c` defines the **event count** to consider for deletion.
 This flag overrides the batch calculation that occurs if it is unset.